flatiron/plates/README.md

 console.log(Plates.bind(html, data, map));
 ```

-## Matching a data key to a class and inserting the new value into an attribute
+## Complex instructions
+Another common case is to want to replace the value of an attribute if it is a match.

 ```js
 var html = '<a href="/"></a>';